rdkcentral/ThunderNanoServices/WebKitBrowser/WebKitBrowserPlugin.md

 <a name="event.urlchange"></a>
 ## *urlchange <sup>event</sup>*

-Signals a URL change in the browser
+Signals a URL change in the browser.

 ### Parameters